Where to Find Authentic Canadian Cuisine in Toronto

 By Nicola Brown.
 In reaction to a dizzying array of international restaurants and bars, Toronto has begun gazing inward to embrace Canada’s own culinary history, elevating traditional recipes, regional specialties and local ingredients to world-class status.
 ShareThis

-On your next visit, skip the greasy fast-food poutine joints and sink your teeth into these favourite local spots for a taste of true Canadian cuisine.
+On your next visit, sink your teeth into these favourite local spots for a taste of true Canadian cuisine.

 Boralia: Canadian History Brought to Life Through Food